DavidIyadimAmboni/Active-Directory-lab/README.md

 - Windows 10 (21H2)

-# Lab Tutorial: Setting Up VPN in an Azure Virtual Machine
+# Lab Tutorial:Installation and Setup of Active Directory

 ## Objective
 The primary objective of this project is to establish a comprehensive understanding of how to implement Active Directory (AD) on a Windows Server within a virtualized environment using VMware.